Who is included in this survey?

 What kind of questions does the survey ask?

-The questions concern general information about the respondents and their municipalities as well as a series of questions assessing the politics of local government and what factors affect municipal policymakers’ decision-making.
+The questions in the previous surveys concern general information about the respondents and their municipalities as well as a series of questions assessing the politics of local government and what factors affect municipal policymakers’ decision-making.
 Most of the questions in the 2016 survey differ from those asked in 2014 and 2012.
 For example, the 2012 survey asked many questions about respondents’ positions on specific issues (see the aggregate results here), but these same questions were not in the 2014 or 2016 survey.
 Potential respondents should keep in mind that they can skip any questions they would prefer not to answer or end the survey at any time.
 Participation in the survey is completely voluntary.

 How will the results be used?